abruzzi/react-application-is-not-a-thing/readme.md

 You can imagine a hook as a state machine behind a view whenever some change happens in the UI, say, a checkbox change event.
 The event will be sent to the state machine to generate a new state, and the new state will trigger a re-render.

-So the pattern here is that we should move state management away from a component and try to make it a pure function (so it can be easily tested and reused just like these humble utility functions).
+So the pattern here is that we should move state management away from a component and try to make it a presentational function (so it can be easily tested and reused just like these humble utility functions).
 The React hook was designed to share reusable logic from different components, but I find it beneficial even when there is only one use as it helps you to focus on rendering in a component and keeping state and data in hooks.

 As the donation checkbox becomes more independent, we can move it into its own pure function component.